iStorage Server Online Help

 CDP Linked Target

-Start Microsoft iSCSI initiator, On the Discovery tab, click the Discover portal... button under the Target Portals box.
-This will open the Discover Target Portal dialog box, shown in Figure 6.
+On the client side, the Microsoft iSCSI Initiator can be used as an example.
+Open Microsoft iSCSI Initiator, go to the Discovery tab, and click Discover Portal... in the Target Portals area.
+This opens the Discover Target Portal dialog box shown in Figure 6.

-Just as a physical hard disk, you need to initialize the new drive, create a partition, and format the new volume.
+As with a physical hard disk, initialize the new drive, create a partition, and format the volume before use.

 SUPPORT